Aryankids/PriorityPass/README.md

 **Risk:** Regional outages could affect all users and cause higher latency for distant users.

 **Mitigation Path:**
-- Phase 1: Deploy to EU-West-1.
+- Phase 1: Deploy to EU-West-1 and US-East-1.
 - Phase 2: Add read replicas in other regions.
 - Phase 3: Implement multi-region active-active deployment with geo-routing.